 You can see how I paint and sand furniture in action HERE.

 So much better!

-I replaced the original wooden knobs with these glass knobs from Hobby Lobby:
+The original wooden knobs were replaced with these glass knobs from Hobby Lobby:

 This awesome clock came from HomeGoods a couple of years ago.

 I decided to have a little fun with the drawers.
 They originally looked like this inside: